athenaap/NER_finetune/README.md

 Here I present a pre-trained model for recognizing named entities in Azerbaijani text, supporting 25+ entity types including persons, locations, organizations, dates, and more.

+Dataset that was used in this task ---> https://huggingface.co/datasets/LocalDoc/azerbaijani-ner-dataset

 ## Installation

 ```bash